-The Consultation Plan was led by the Portage Parkway EA project team comprised of CIMA+ and the City of Vaughan staff.
-The City's website and printed media provided information regarding the study's progress, including notices of key study milestones.
+The Consultation Plan was led by the Portage Parkway EA project team comprised of CIMA+ and City staff.
+The City's website and printed media provided information on the study's progress and notice of key study milestones.

 The Plan identified stakeholders and reviewing agencies based on a precursory review of study area characteristics and potential impacts of the project.
 A mailing list was developed to notify potentially interested parties of opportunities for review and comment.
 The key stakeholders included: